shack/synth/README.md

 # Synthesis of Loop-free Programs

-This is a synthesis algorithm that combines the counterexample-guided synthesis algorithm of [Gulwani et al.](https://susmitjha.github.io/papers/pldi11.pdf) with X.
+This is a synthesis algorithm that combines a [counterexample-guided synthesis algorithm](https://susmitjha.github.io/papers/pldi11.pdf) with the program-length based approach found in recent work on [SAT-based exact synthesis](https://infoscience.epfl.ch/record/271569/files/WH-IEEE-SAT-Based.pdf) for circuits.
 It is implemented using the [Z3](https://github.com/Z3Prover/z3) SMT solver.

 This algorithm synthesizes loop-free programs from a library of operators given the specification of the program.